raptorbox/raptor/docs/README.md

 ***Work in progress*** documentation is not yet complete, help is welcome!

-Welcome to the Raptor IoT broker documentation!
+Welcome to the Raptor IoT platform documentation!

 - [Introduction](getting-started/introduction.md): General information
 - [Architecture](getting-started/architecture.md): Solution architecture